ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

 ---

 Things are getting serious, and if you haven't kept up with the osu!
-World Cup so far, now's your last chance to do so without missing the best teams in the world duelling it out for a chance at the great prizes.
+World Cup so far, now's your last chance to do so without missing the best teams in the world duking it out for a chance at the great prizes.

 So, what are you waiting for?
-Open up the [world cup wiki](/wiki/Tournaments/OWC/2024) and check out the schedules, [lock in your pick'ems](https://pickem.hwc.hr/tournaments/158), and join us this weekend on Twitch at [osulive](https://www.twitch.tv/osulive) & [osulive_2](https://www.twitch.tv/osulive_2)!
+Open up the [world cup wiki page](/wiki/Tournaments/OWC/2024) and check out the schedules, [lock in your pick'ems](https://pickem.hwc.hr/tournaments/158), and join us this weekend on Twitch at [osulive](https://www.twitch.tv/osulive) or [osulive_2](https://www.twitch.tv/osulive_2)!

 —0x84f, Dada, fieryrage, this1neguy